ch1ru/elemental-bitcoin/docs/blocks.md

 # Blocks

 A block is a data structure used for storing bitcoin transactions and the principle is used in many other cryptocurrencies.
 In the next chapter we will look at mining and how chaining the blocks together into a 'blockchain' gives it the properties of an immutable ledger.
-For now, we will just look at how an indivudual block is constructed.
+For now, we will just look at how an indivudual block is constructed, and how each block can be linked to the last one.

 ## Block headers